Technical Support Scams on Mac, Windows or Android: How to Get Rid of Them?

 Virtually everyone who uses a computer has been approached at one time or another by a tech support scammer.
-This article will look at some of the most common types of tech support scam techniques and best practices that will help you avoid becoming a victim.
+This article will look at some of the most common types of tech support scam on Mac, Windows or Android and best practices that will help you avoid becoming a victim.
 We will also discuss what you should do if you get scammed and why you should take the time to report the incident.

 How a Computer Technical Support Scam Works

 As seen in the accompanying graphic, there is a wide variety in the types of scams perpetrated and the types of individuals most likely to be targeted.
 The collected data also shows that consumers are extremely wary of unsolicited tech support calls, as they should be.

 The graphics also identify the four major types of U.S. tech support scams.
 Let’s take a close look at each kind of computer tech help scam so you can be prepared and avoid becoming an unwitting victim.

 Scammers will often give unsuspecting victims a phone call and pose as computer technicians from trusted tech companies claiming that your device has a virus and needs fixing.
 This, of course, is part of the scam where they will ask you to give them remote access to your computer so that they can “help” you get rid of the virus.
 After the whole process, you will be asked to give them a sum of money for payment by wiring them or sending them gift cards.